As amended on May 28, 2021 at District Training Assembly

 h) In the event of the Nominating Committee being unable to meet or declare a Nominee for the District Governor for any reason whatsoever, the names of all the candidates proposed for District Governor Nominee will be considered for ballot by mail or as per the guidelines of Rotary International.

-i) The District Governor shall communicate in writing the decision of the Nominating Committee to all the clubs in the district within 72 hours of receiving the same.
+i) The District Governor shall communicate in writing the decision of the Nominating Committee to all the clubs in the district within three days of receiving the same.

 l) A challenge received as described above in section (k) shall be considered valid only if it is concurred with, by at least 20% of the clubs of the District other than the challenging club(s).
 However, no club can concur with more than one candidate.